-For more information regarding program advising, please make an appointment with our Undergraduate Advisor Ashley Garcia (Ashley.garcia@csulb.edu) and please visit the Undergraduate Advising page on the CSULB Dance website.
+For more information regarding program advising, please make an appointment with our Undergraduate Advisor Kirsten Sumpter (Kirsten.sumpter@csulb.edu) and please visit the Undergraduate Advising page on the CSULB Dance website.

 Below you will find descriptions and information relating to the three undergraduate degree programs offered by CSULB Dance.